-Evolving significantly from its Freudian roots, psychodynamic psychotherapy is an emotional and relational discipline known for facilitating deep and long-lasting change.
-Psychodynamic Therapy is widely validated as the most effective therapy for complex problems often stemming from childhood trauma.
+Evolving significantly from its Freudian roots, Psychodynamic Pyschotherapy is an emotional and relational discipline known for facilitating deep and long-lasting change.
+Psychodynamic therapy is has been validated as an effective therapy for complex problems often stemming from childhood trauma.
 Clients meet with a therapist once or twice weekly and work together to understand thoughts, feelings, and behaviors.
-Key features of Psychodynamic Therapy include focus on emotions and relationships, exploring attempts to avoid distress, identification of recurring themes and patterns, and explorations of one’s inner life, including fantasies and dreams.
+Key features of Psychodynamic therapy include focus on emotions and relationships, exploring attempts to avoid distress, identification of recurring themes and patterns, and explorations of one’s inner life, including fantasies and dreams.

 Therapy will focus on families as a whole.
 The strengths of family members are used in solving problems and working together.
 Although individual therapy is typically the modality of choice for most people, the majority of psycological challenges that bring people to counseling stem from problematic family relationships.
 Miscommunications, differing needs and goals, different personality styles and temperaments – all these have the potential to create an environment in which problems arise – anxiety, depression, meltdowns, and even psychosis in some cases.